SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: EXPERIMENTS

 \subsubsection{Object Detection}

-Object detection experiments on the MSRS dataset using YOLOv5 \cite{39} show that fused images outperform single-modality inputs.
+Object detection experiments on the MSRS dataset using YOLOv5 \cite{41} show that fused images outperform single-modality inputs.
 Our method achieves the best detection accuracy among mainstream fusion approaches, demonstrating its superior effectiveness and practical value in downstream tasks.

-Fig. 11 shows that fused images significantly improve detection accuracy over single-modality inputs.
+Figure 19 shows that fused images significantly improve detection accuracy over single-modality inputs.
 Our method outperforms mainstream fusion approaches in both “Person” and “Car” categories, demonstrating superior object perception and generalization.
+As shown in

-As shown in Fig. 12, our method outperforms others in accurately localizing multiple targets by effectively preserving infrared thermal information and integrating visible details, thereby enhancing detection accuracy, robustness, and adaptability in complex scenes.
+Figure 20, our method outperforms others in accurately localizing multiple targets by effectively preserving infrared thermal information and integrating visible details, thereby enhancing detection accuracy, robustness, and adaptability in complex scenes.